 However, if you want to make Simba’s filters more restrictive, then you can set up a filter in your email program (you will need to search for instructions for your particular program for this).
-It should look at the header X-SimbaSpam-SpamScore .
+It should look at the header X-Spam-Bar .
 This header contains a spam score, and some symbols.
 For each point, there will be a plus sign (+).
-Simba will refuse to accept mail at six points and above.
-If you want to be more restrictive, you could delete (or put in a different folder) mails at five points, or even four.
+Simba will refuse to accept mail at fifteen points and above (and at lower than that, runs some extra checks before delivering it to your inbox).
+If you want to be more restrictive, you could delete (or put in a different folder) mails at fewer.
 To do this, you would add a filter that matches that number of consecutive pluses.

 e.g. in your mail program, you could set up a filter rule like this: